What is Friends for Lesbian, Gay, Bisexual, Transgender, and Queer Concerns?

 Where can I find Friends for Lesbian, Gay, Bisexual, Transgender, and Queer Concerns?

 The first place for information is this website.
-We also have twice-yearly gatherings, as mentioned above.
+We also have periodic gatherings, as mentioned above.

 How do I get involved?

 You are invited to come to our Gatherings!
 You can contact any of the people on our Contact page with questions.
-Please also take a look at our Outreach and Resources page for information about our newsletter.
+Please also take a look at our Outreach and Resources page for more information about our email list, epistles, and other resources.